 In order for an adopted child to receive a green card, the parent must have had legal and physical custody for at least two years while the child was a minor (under 18), and the child must have lived with the adopting parents for at least two years before they file the required I-130 petition with U.S. Citizenship and Immigration Services (USCIS).

-You can, in fact, petition a U.S. court for legal custody of the child regardless of his or her legal status, making you the rightful parent.
-Realize, however, that your legal custody won't legalize the child's U.S. stay for immigration purposes.
+You can, in fact, petition a U.S. court for legal custody of a child regardless of legal immigration status, making you the rightful parent.
+Realize, however, that your legal custody won't do anything to legalize the child's U.S. stay for immigration purposes.

-Realistically, the immigration authorities would rarely deport an adopted child unless the child had committed a serious crime.
+Realistically, U.S. immigration authorities would rarely deport an adopted child unless the child had committed a serious crime.
 Nevertheless, the safest way to go about this process would be to live with the child in another country for the two years.
 This is impractical for most parents.

 In theory, a U.S. lawful permanent resident has the right to petition for an adopted child to receive U.S. residence.
 In practice, however, the residency requirements make this virtually impossible (unless they adopted and lived with the child before coming to the U.S.).

 Assuming you make it this far, including obtaining legal custody of the child and getting through two years legal physical custody, what happens next depends on whether the child entered the U.S. with or without inspection.

-One bit of good news: A child under 18 can't rack up "unlawful presence" in the U.S., and therefore you probably won't have to worry about the three- and ten-year bars being used to block the child from returning to the United States.
+One bit of good news: A child under 18 can't rack up "unlawful presence" in the U.S., and therefore you probably won't have to worry about the three- and ten-year inadmissibility bars being used to block the child from returning to the United States.

-The adopted child - assuming the green card petition is successful - will be able to eventually become a U.S. citizen.
+The adopted child, assuming the green card petition is successful, will be eligible for U.S. citizenship.
 See How Foreign-Born Adopted Children Get U.S. Citizenship.